Ford 460 RV Engine Belt Replacement: Complete Guide + Part Numbers

 The Problem

-For your 1996 Ford 460 fuel-injected engine, you'll need to verify the correct serpentine belt part number based on your specific engine configuration.
+You can replace your Ford 460 RV engine belt in under 30 minutes with just basic tools and the right part numbers.
 Due to variations in RV chassis configurations, measure your existing belt length and count the ribs, then verify routing before purchasing replacements.

 The Underlying Issue